 - Personal profiling, typically using Team Management Profile and EQi2 to benchmark your management style and all-important ‘soft skills’.

 - Option of team performance profiling for an intact team from one organisation (additional fee).

 - Coaching goals set; goals that inspire, motivate and activate; Projects and implementation actions; Access to online forms and resources.

 - A high impact program that is demanding, confrontational where needed, and highly enjoyable – it stimulates a giant leap in terms of leadership performance.

 New understanding of leadership style.
-What it takes to be a transformational leader.
+Learning what it takes to be a leader in this environment of volatility, uncertainty, complexity and ambiguity.
 Highly enhanced self-awareness.
-Improved capacity to manage self.
-Improved ability to influence others.
+Improving the capacity to manage self.
+Improving the ability to influence others.
 Focus on goals and outcomes for success.
-Dedication to customer satisfaction.
+Dedication to achieving results.

-For new Team Leaders and Managers, taking on the role effectively can require ‘upgrades’ in key areas of how they manage themselves and others.
+For many of us entering into Team Leadership and Management for the first time, taking on the role effectively can require ‘upgrades’ in our personal operating systems - impacting directly on how we manage ourselves and others.